-Results of official control testing of carcase swabs conducted from 2015 to the time of this audit were reviewed, and it was noted that three process hygiene criteria results were categorised as falling into the acceptable range.
-The County Veterinary Officer communicated these results to the relevant food business operators and followed up in order to ensure that improvements were made in relation to process hygiene in the businesses.
+Results of official control testing of carcase swabs conducted from 2015 to the time of this audit were reviewed, and it was noted that the County Veterinary Officer had categorised three process hygiene criteria results as unsatisfactory and 15 process hygiene criteria results as falling into the acceptable range.
+The County Veterinary Officer communicated the results and followed up with the food business operators in order to ensure that improvements were made in relation to process hygiene in the businesses.

 During the on-site verification which took place in two establishments, the records of the official control testing which had been carried out were provided to the food business operators.
-Both food business operators also confirmed that the County Veterinary Officer had discussed the results with them and had indicated what action they were required to take in the case of results which fell into the acceptable category.
+The food business operator that was present during the audit of his establishment also confirmed that the County Veterinary Officer had discussed the results with him and had indicated what action was required.